OGorgeous/My-LITA-Class-Documentation/README.md

 The Datas used here were all provided by our Instructor during the class.

 ### Tools Used
-- Microsoft Excel for Data Cleaning, Analysis and Visualization
+- Microsoft Excel
+    1. For Data Cleaning
+    2. For Analysis
+    3. For Data Visualization
-- SQL - Structured Query Language for quering of Data
+- SQL - Structured Query Language
+    1. For Quering of Data
+    2. For Data Import and Export
+    3. For Creating Tables
-- Github for Portfolio Creation
+- GitHub for Portfolio Creation